saffire/saffire/documentation/Installation.md

     mkdir -p /usr/share/saffire/modules
     ln -s sfl /usr/share/saffire/modules/sfl

-If everything goes according to plan, you will have a /usr/local/bin/saffire binary up and running.
+If everything goes according to plan, you will have a `./build/release/saffire` binary up and running.
 You can test this with the following command:

-    saffire
+    ./build/release/saffire

-This should display an initial help file and have saffire configured.
+This should display an initial help file.